klynnlaster/U.S.-2015-Cancer-Study/README.md

 2. What state had the highest percentage of diagnosises based on population count?
 3. Which state had the most cancer related deaths in 2015.

-Results have found that the answer to the first two questions was Kansas with a wopping 7.02% (input number here) of its recorded population being diagnosed with cancer during the course of that year.
-As for deaths, the state with the most deaths would be (State).
+Results have found that the answer to the first two questions was Kansas with a wopping 7.02% (198,229 people) of its recorded population being diagnosed with cancer during the course of that year.
+As for deaths, the state with the most deaths would be California with 56,626 cancer related deaths in 2015.

 ### Tools/Skills Used:
 Intermediate Python, Numpy, Pandas, CSV, Kaggle, Data manipulation, Data cleaning, Jupyter Notebooks